The Beginners Guide to Waste Reduction

 Just starting your zero waste journey?
-Let me be the first to welcome to the community!
+Let me be the first to welcome you to the going zero waste community!

-It can be a little overwhelming when you’re trying to figure out where to start.
-These 10 tips will help you figure out those first beginner steps.
+It can be a little overwhelming when you’re trying to figure out how to go zero waste and where to start.
+These 10 going zero waste ideas will help you figure out those first beginner steps on reducing waste.

-If you feel like you’ve mastered the beginning steps, make sure to check out The Ultimate Step by Step Guide to Going Zero Waste.
+If you feel like you’ve mastered the beginning steps on waste reduction, make sure to check out The Ultimate Step by Step Guide to Going Zero Waste.

-If you’re looking for more information, make sure to head to Zero Waste Tips for Beginners tab where all of my best beginner tips are rounded up in one easy and convenient location.
+If you’re looking for even more information, head to the Zero Waste Tips for Beginners tab where all of my best beginner tips are rounded up in one easy and convenient location.

 1. write down your ‘why’:

-What’s the reason you decided to go zero waste?
+What’s the reason you decided to begin going zero waste?

 Writing it down solidifies your resolve, giving you something to reference whenever you need motivation.